by Dr. Bill Rawls

 - STARI: The Lone Star tick (Amblyomma americanum), most common in the Southern U.S. extending out to Oklahoma and Texas, and in the Mid-Atlantic extending up into Northeastern U.S.

-- Mycoplasma: Mostly passed via respiratory and sexual transmission, but mycoplasma can be spread by biting insects, including ticks (probably numerous species).
+- Mycoplasma: Mostly passed via respiratory and sexual transmission, but mycoplasma can be spread by biting insects, including ticks (probably several species).
 Numerous species of mycoplasma are widely distributed worldwide.
-Mycoplasma may be a primary factor in fibromyalgia, chronic fatigue syndrome, and autoimmune disease.
+Mycoplasma may be a primary factor in fibromyalgia, ME/CFS, and autoimmune disease.

 - Bartonella: Most commonly associated with a scratch of an infected animal (cat, dog), bartonella can also be spread by fleas and lice.
 Ticks are a vector, but specific tick species have not been specified.
-Bartonella may be a primary factor in fibromyalgia and chronic fatigue.
+Bartonella may also be a primary factor in fibromyalgia, ME/CFS, and long COVID.

 - Babesia: Black-legged deer ticks (Ixodes scapularis), most common in New England (Maine, Vermont, New Hampshire, Massachusetts, Connecticut, and Rhode Island), New York, New Jersey, Wisconsin, Minnesota, but spreading southward.
 Also present in the Southeastern U.S., with Georgia as the epicenter.

-- Ehrlichia: Most common in Northeast and Southeast U.S., it’s most concentrated in a band stretching from North Carolina to Oklahoma (South, South-central, Southeast), which is the distribution of the Lone Star tick (Amblyomma americanum).
-Ehrlichia is also transmitted by black-legged (Ixodes scapularis) and western black-legged (Ixodes pacificus) ticks, along with other tick species worldwide.
+- Ehrlichia: Most common in Northeast and Southeast U.S., it’s most concentrated in a band stretching from North Carolina to Oklahoma (South, South-central, Southeast), which is the distribution of the Lone Star tick.
+Ehrlichia is also transmitted by black-legged and western black-legged ticks, along with other tick species worldwide.

-- Anaplasma: Black-legged tick (Ixodes scapularis) in the Northeast and Upper Midwest and western black-legged tick (Ixodes pacificus) in northern California.
+- Anaplasma: Black-legged tick in the Northeast and Upper Midwest and western black-legged tick in northern California.

 - Rickettsia (Rocky Mountain spotted fever): American dog tick (Dermacentor variabilis), which has the most common distribution in the mid-states east of the Rockies; Rocky Mountain wood tick (Dermacentor andersoni); and brown dog tick (Rhipicephalus sanguineus), which is commonly found in Arizona.
 But RMSF is widely distributed across the U.S. and can occur in any state.